 This course examines issues related to the function of airlines from an economic perspective.
 They include government regulation, supply, demand, cost and pricing, and air cargo.
-The course also provides an introduction to the basic principles of insurance and risk.
+The course introduces the basic principles of insurance and risk with their special application to the aviation industry.